RishiRats/DSP-audio-steganography/README.md

 "pip install numpy",
 now you can run my code properly (☞ﾟヮﾟ)☞
 # Samples
- "cover.wav" & "msg.wav" are sample audios provided my me for testing.
+ "cover.wav" & "msg.wav" are sample audios provided by me for testing.
 Keep your audio files in the same directory as the code and run the program and follow along the instructions.